-Like other ceramic space heaters, these models also use ceramic plates to heat the air, but they don’t have traditional fan blades like compact and tower heaters do to blow hot air into the room.
+Like other ceramic space heaters, these models also use ceramic plates to heat the air, but they don’t have traditional fan blades like other heaters do to blow hot air into the room.

 Instead, the fan is hidden in the base of the unit and it pushes hot air up and out through a series of vents.
 This bladeless design keeps the entire heater cool to the touch when it’s running.

-Bladeless ceramic heaters like our #1 review below are a great option for anyone with small children or curious pets.
+Bladeless ceramic heaters like our #1 review above are a good option for anyone with small children or curious pets.

 Features to Look for in the Best Ceramic Heater